studiofuga/mSqliteCpp/Readme.md

 - ENABLE_PROFILER: enable compiling the profiler test program to measure the performances of the library.
 The default is On

-- ENABLE_SQLITE_AMALGAMATION: Compile sqlite3 statically using sqlite amalgamation.
-The default is Off, and CMake needs to find the sqlite3 files (header and libraries).
-If On, make sure to set SQLITE_INCLUDE_DIRS to point to the amalgamation files location, for example, -DSQLITE_INCLUDE_DIRS=3rdparty\sqlite-amalgamation-3250200.

 - ENABLE_CODECOVERAGE: compile the library with gcov support.
 Default is Off

 ## License